CeciliaSG/pp2_wordScramble/README.md

 - ### Design

-- The design is simple and clean making it easy for the user to quickly understand how to play, where to input their answer and how to check it is correct.
+- The design is simple and clean making it easy for the user to quickly understand how to play, where to input their answer and how to check if it is correct.

 - #### Colour Scheme